rapid7/insightconnect-plugins/plugins/ipstack/help.md

 # Description

-[IPStack](https://ipstack.com) offers one of the leading IP to geolocation APIs and global IP database services worldwide.
-This plugin uses the [ipstack API](https://ipstack.com/documentation) to get geolocation data for a provided IP address.
+IPStack (https://ipstack.com) offers one of the leading IP to geolocation APIs and global IP database services worldwide.
+This plugin uses the [ipstack API](https://ipstack.com/documentation) to get geolocation data for a provided IP address

 # Key Features